nachazo/scryfalldler/README.md

 This script is a simply php cli coded.
 I wanted to practice a bit with php cli scripts and this is what I made.
 With php we can take advantage of expanded php multi-platform, client executed (not web server, to avoid requests and filesize limitations), easy curl (http download) and zip tools.

-For features and bugs use: [Issues](https://github.com/nachazo/scryfalldler/issues)
+For feature requests and bugs use: [Issues](https://github.com/nachazo/scryfalldler/issues)

 Don't forget to support [scryfall.com](http://scryfall.com)!